jazzband/sorl-thumbnail/docs/management.rst

 else in your code.
 The Key Value store will update when you hit the template tags, and if the thumbnails still exist they will be used and not overwritten.

+If you want to have all your thumbnails re-generated, e.g. when changing your backend, you can use the option ``--delete`` or ``-d`` to empty the Key Value Store and have all thumbnails removed as well.